mendersoftware/mender-qa/Documentation/qa-duty.md

 Every Monday evening, at 9 PM UTC, we run the Mender integration tests targeting the Mender staging environment.

-On Tuesday morning, the Build Master must check the status of the pipeline and do a short investigation before asking for help from others in the team in case of failures.
+On Tuesday morning, the person on QA duty must check the status of the pipeline and do a short investigation before asking for help from others in the team in case of failures.